mdolab/openconcept/docs/features/mission_analysis.rst

 -------------------------------------------
 This is a basic climb-cruise-descent mission for a fixed-wing aircraft.

-For this mission, users should specify the following variables in the runscript:
+For this mission, users should specify the following variables in the run script:

 - takeoff altitude ``takeoff|h0``, default is 0 ft.
 - cruise altitude ``cruise|h0``.